OnlineJobVacanciesESSnetBigData/SURS_DomainScraper/Documentation-Driver_object.md

 # Technical documentation for Slovenian scraping robot - the _Driver_ object
 This document describes the module _custom_driver_, its main object _Driver_ and their mechanics in detail.
 The module runs in Python version 3.5 or higher.
-The functions requires the following modules and methods to work:
+The object and methods require the following modules and methods to work:
  * BeautifulSoup (from module bs4) and HTML parser _lxml_,
  * webdriver (from module selenium),
  * Options (from module selenium.webdriver.firefox.options),